ppy/osu-wiki/wiki/osu!wiki_Contribution_Guide/GitHub_Desktop/en.md

 If you are creating new articles or translations, rename the file to follow the [Locales in the Article Styling Criteria](/wiki/ASC/#locales).

-*Caution: If you are going to create article files using Windows Explorer, make sure the `File name extensions` option is enabled.* See [How to show or hide file name extensions in Windows Explorer](https://support.microsoft.com/en-us/help/865219/how-to-show-or-hide-file-name-extensions-in-windows-explorer) for help.
+*Caution: If you are going to create article files using Windows Explorer, make sure the `File name extensions` option is enabled.* See [How to show or hide file name extensions in Windows Explorer](https://support.microsoft.com/en-us/help/865219/how-to-show-or-hide-file-name-extensions-in-windows-explorer) for instructions.

 ## Committing and pushing

+1\.
 Go back to GitHub Desktop.
 It should look something similar to this:

 ![](img/github-desktop-changes.jpg "Your mileage may vary.")

-By default, GitHub Desktop will automatically select all of your changes.
+2\.By default, GitHub Desktop will automatically select all of your changes.

+3\.
 It is best to separate each "big" action as a single commit.

 For example, as pictured above, [pippi](/wiki/Mascots/#pippi) had added an image file, modified the `en.md` file to add a title and a link to the image, and deleted the translations.
 From this, we can have two commits, one for the changes that affected the `en.md` file and one for deleting the translations.

-pippi will commit changes for the `en.md` and image files by **selecting the files to be committed**.
-Followed by **entering the commit summary and a detailed description *in English*** for the changes that took place.
+4\.
+Select the files that are going to be committed.

+5\.
+Enter the commit summary.
+This has a 72 character limit and **must be in English**.

+6\.
+Enter the description.
+This is optional, doesn't have a character limit, and could be in any language.

 ![](img/github-desktop-first-commit.jpg "First commit")

-Once completed, click on the `Commit to` *the branch's name* button and, if applicable, repeat for the next set of commits you want to do.
+7\.
+Click on the blue `Commit to` button and, and if applicable, restart from step 4 to do the other commits you want to do.

 ![](img/github-desktop-second-commit.jpg "Second commit")

+8\.
 Once you have finished making your commits, click on the `Publish branch` button at the top.

 ![](img/github-desktop-push.jpg)